Top 6 SOAR use cases to implement in enterprise SOCs

 6. Incident response

 Automating incident remediation and response processes is intended to target threats upstream to prevent downstream costs.
-SOAR in the SOC handles remediation and response for several common security threats, such as phishing, malware, denial of service, web defacement and ransomware.
+SOAR in the SOC handles remediation and response for several common security threats, such as phishing, malware, DoS, web defacement and ransomware.

 Automated responses take myriad forms depending on the nature of the threat, including the following:

-- auto-triggering an antivirus scan or security compliance check; and
+- Auto-triggering an antivirus scan or security compliance check.

 Among the benefits of SOAR is the threat information coordination across vast security topologies, freeing up human analysts to focus on more complicated threats and supporting the entire lifecycle of threat intelligence.
 From ingestion and enrichment to detection, triage, response and containment, SOAR in the SOC is instrumental in gaining greater oversight and context.

-SOAR is useful not only for automating security playbooks but optimizing them; it not only improves analysts' experience, but the SOC team's ability to communicate across the organization as well.
-With proper implementation in addition to cultural and industry considerations, implementing SOAR use cases can strengthen the foundation of an enterprise's security posture.
+It's worth noting that SOAR is useful not only for automating security playbooks but also for optimizing them.
+Not only can SOAR improve an analyst's individual experience, but it can also improve the SOC team's ability to communicate across the organization as well by way of a centralized and highly sharable platform.
+With proper implementation, in addition to cultural and industry considerations, implementing SOAR use cases can strengthen the foundation of an enterprise's security posture.